Safe Room Grants & Rebates:

 The rebate recipient pays for the storm shelter in full upon completion of the installation.
 We will provide you with the paperwork above if applicable.
 Once you’ve submitted your paperwork to the city, county or organization, it could take up to 12 weeks to receive your rebate.

-If you can’t or don’t want pay for the storm shelter in full up front, we have tornado shelter financing options.
+If you can’t or don’t want pay for the storm shelter in full up front, we have storm shelter financing options.

 Storm Shelter Grants